astronomer/docs/astro/create-deployment.md

 If you prefer, you can also run the `astro deployment create` command in the Astro CLI to create a Deployment.
 See [CLI Command Reference](cli/astro-deployment-create.md).
 :::

-1. In the Cloud UI select a Workspace.
+1. In the Cloud UI, select a Workspace.

 2. On the **Deployments** page, click **Deployment**.